 - 1. An ad that depicts a man with his feet up and family members creating mess around a home while a woman is solely responsible for cleaning up the mess. - 2.
 Ads that directly contrast male and female stereotypical roles or characteristics need to be handled with care.
 An ad that depicts a man being adventurous juxtaposed with a woman being delicate or dainty is likely to be unacceptable. - 3.
 An ad that depicts a man or a woman failing to achieve a task specifically because of their gender e.g. a man's inability to change nappies; a woman's inability to park a car.
-General treatments which imply, for example, that an activity is 'so easy, even a man can do it' are likely to be unacceptable. - 4.
+General treatments such as 'so easy, even a man can do it' are likely to be unacceptable. - 4.
 An ad that depicts a woman prioritising the application of make-up over being on time for a work meeting and is late for the meeting as a result.
 This doesn't prevent the depiction of a woman applying make-up at work.
-Care should be taken not to suggest in an ad that women should prioritise their appearance over their professional ambition or other aspects of their life.
+Care should be taken not to suggest in an ad that women should prioritise their appearance over their professional conduct in the workplace.